MicrosoftDocs/visualstudio-docs/docs/ide/talk-to-us.md

  If you want to share your questions and answers with other developers, you can use the [Visual Studio Developer Community](https://developercommunity.visualstudio.com/index.html) site, the [MSDN Forums](http://social.msdn.microsoft.com/Forums/home), or [StackOverflow](http://stackoverflow.com/).
 You can also view code from other developers and share your own examples on the [Developer code samples](http://code.msdn.microsoft.com/) and [CodePlex](http://www.codeplex.com/) websites.

 ## I want to help improve the Visual Studio documentation
-Please use our feedback button (**Was this page helpful?**) at the bottom of the page.
+Please use the **Was this page helpful?** feedback button at the bottom of the page.
 You can find this button on all our documentation pages.
 Alternatively, you can add feedback to any Visual Studio page on [docs.microsoft.com](https://docs.microsoft.com/visualstudio/) by using the **Sign in to give documentation feedback** button, also at the bottom of the page.

 ## See Also
  [How to Report a Problem with Visual Studio](how-to-report-a-problem-with-visual-studio-2017.md)